crashoverride777/swifty-ads/README.md

 SwiftyAds.shared.showInterstitial(withInterval: 4, from: self) // Shows an ad every 4th time method is called SwiftyAds.shared.showRewardedVideo(from: self) // Should be called when pressing dedicated button

-// SpriteKit Scene (Needs to be called outside didMoveToView as window property will be nil otherwise) SwiftyAds.shared.showBanner(from: view?.window?.rootViewController) SwiftyAds.shared.showBanner(at: .top, from: view?.window?.rootViewController) // Shows banner at the top SwiftyAds.shared.showInterstitial(from: view?.window?.rootViewController)
+// SpriteKit Scene (Might need to be called outside didMoveToView) SwiftyAds.shared.showBanner(from: view?.window?.rootViewController) SwiftyAds.shared.showBanner(at: .top, from: view?.window?.rootViewController) // Shows banner at the top SwiftyAds.shared.showInterstitial(from: view?.window?.rootViewController)